 - Some drugs can make the symptoms of a mental illness worse instead of better

-- Once a dual diagnosis is present, both the abuse disorder and the mental illness become more challenging to treat
+- Once a co-occurring disorder is present, both the abuse disorder and the mental illness become more challenging to treat

 - Substance abuse increases suicide risk, particularly in those with mental illness